kharf/navecd-website/docs/documentation/overview.md

     ---

-    Git as the source of truth for defining the desired system state
+    OCI repositories as the source of truth for defining the desired system state

 -   __Pulled Automatically__

     ---

-    Navecd automatically pulls the desired state declarations, written as CUE values, from Git
+    Navecd automatically pulls the desired state declarations, written as CUE values, from OCI repositories

 -   __Continuously Reconciled__